viniciuskloppel/kite/README.md

 - Sign the transaction with the fee payer
 - Send and confirm the transaction
 - Retry the transaction if requested and needed

+### Errors

+- Throws if any instruction is invalid
+- Throws if the fee payer lacks sufficient SOL
+- Throws if the transaction exceeds the maximum size
+- Throws if the transaction is not confirmed within the timeout period
+- Throws if the RPC connection fails

 ## getMint - Get token mint information